Semantic SEO: How to Map Topics, Intent, And Entities with AI

 Whether you're creating a cornerstone blog post, a product description, or a landing page, Gryffin’s templates guide the AI to generate content that fits seamlessly within a larger topic cluster.
 This eliminates guesswork and enables teams to produce high-quality, search-optimized content with remarkable consistency.

-2. Intent-Based Optimization
+2. Intent-Based Optimization in Semantic SEO with Gryffin

 One of the most critical—and often overlooked—factors in SEO is aligning content with user intent.
 Gryffin’s AI evaluates each content opportunity through the lens of intent: